-- Spiritual Retreats: Personal Retreats (depending on the length of their stay, each volunteer is encouraged to participate in a 1-3 day individual or small group retreat) and Community Retreats (offered 2-4 times/ year, often in preparation for important liturgical moments).
+- Spiritual Retreats: Personal Retreats (depending on the length of their stay, each volunteer is encouraged to participate in an individual or small group retreat) and Community Retreats (offered 2-4 times/ year, often in preparation for important liturgical moments).

 - Personal Dialogue/Spiritual Guidance (available with the priests and consecrated women at Magdala).